holozeros/minimal-linux-desktop/README.md

-# minimal linux desktop
+# MINIMAL LINUX DESKTOP
 Here, we will build a desktop environment from source to learn Linux.
 This OS is built with reference to the Linux From Scratch 11.0 book and installed use pacman-5.0.

 # 1.Building chroot environment

-	1.Install arch build system in the chroot environment
+	1.Install arch build system in the chroot environment.

-	2.Booting custum stub kernel as root filesystem is the chroot environment
+	2.With a original stub kernel Booting the chroot environment as root filesystem.

 # 2.Building minimal linux desktop

-	1.List of mandatory packages in build order
+	1.List of mandatory packages in build order.

-	2.Buiding minimal linux desktop with Arch Build System of the chroot environment
+	2.With Arch Build System of the chroot environment, buiding minimal linux desktop.

-		1.Editing PKGBUILD
+		1.Editing PKGBUILD.
-		2.Installing with pacamn
+		2.Installing with pacamn.

               This repository is still incomplete !!!